 Scenario

 A company, XYZ Ltd., sells goods worth $5,000 on credit to a customer, John’s Electronics.
 After several months, John’s Electronics goes bankrupt and is unable to pay the outstanding balance.
-XYZ Ltd. determines that the amount is uncollectible and writes it off as a bad debt.
+XYZ Ltd., after making several follow-up attempts, sending reminders, negotiating revised terms, and issuing a final demand notice, determines that the amount is uncollectible and writes it off as a bad debt.

 Accounting Treatment